leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 >
 ```

-The syntax is described in detail in [its GitHub repo](https://github.com/getpop/field-query).
-I will keep explaining how it works below, while implementing the use case.

-> **Note:**<br/>Firefox already handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
+> **Note 1:**<br/>Firefox already handles the multi-line query: Copy/pasting it into the URL bar works perfectly.
 Chrome and Safari, though, require to strip all the whitespaces and line returns before pasting the query into the URL bar.
 >
 > (Conclusion: use Firefox!)

+> **Note 2:**<br/>
+> The syntax is described in detail in [its GitHub repo](https://github.com/getpop/field-query).
+I will keep explaining how it works below, while implementing the use case.

 #### Operators